Cross-boundary Behavioural Reprogrammability Reveals Evidence of Pervasive Universality: Results

 Fig.~\ref{main} shows that the rule space together with the compiler space saturates the number of (non-trivial) emulations in the rule space and that the larger the rule space the greater the number of emulating and emulated rules, thereby suggesting a path towards ubiquitous intrinsic universality and therefore Turing-universal computation even for the smallest rule spaces and for the simplest rules, with the exception of the set of most trivial rules (e.g. rule 0 and rule 255 in ECA), which is shown to remain constant as a function of growing rule spaces and therefore asymptotically negligible and effectively of size 0.
 Other rules, such as the linear ones, can be proven to not be intrinsically universal~\cite{ollinger}, yet they seem to remain low in number as compared to both the growing number of emulators and the growing number of emulating rules per emulator in larger spaces.

-As seen in Fig.~\ref{main}, almost all ECA rules are capable of being reprogrammed to behave like some other rule, showing the wide range of computing capabilities of the rule space up to the explored compiler size 15, with this range asymptotically showing 100\% of the rules being able to emulate some other rule.
-Most rules emulate more than one other rule and with more than one compiler.
+As seen in Fig.~\ref{main}, almost all ECA rules are capable of being reprogrammed to behave like some other rule, showing the wide range of computing capabilities of the rule space up to the explored compiler size 15, with this range asymptotically reaching 100\% of each CA space emulating some other non-trivial and apparent high complexity rule.
+Evidently a small number of trivial rules like ECA rule 0, 255, the shift, the identity and the `XOR' (rule 150) will never be reprogrammable and while the number of emulations emulating trivial rules dominate, we show results for rules that do not show any of this trivial behaviour.

+Moreover, emulating rules emulate more than one other rule and with more than one compiler.
 GCA rules continue generating emulating rules after compiler size 12.
 While the fraction of possible emulations is small when considering the huge rule $+$ compiler pair combinatorial space (on $y$ axis, right plot), the plot on the right provides statistical evidence that the number of emulations (including all compilers that emulate rules that were emulated before) grows, and that the larger the rule space (GCA) the faster the potential convergence.
 A more fine-grained version of these results is shown in Fig.~\ref{fig_EmulFreq}.

 In fact, while almost all rules in ECA emulated some other non-trivial ECA (including class 2 emulating class 3 rules), no class 4 ECA was emulated.
 However, in GCA, both medium high (equivalent to class 4) and lowest highest complexity rules emulated all other rule complexity cases, including a class 1 emulating a class 3, a class 2 emulating a class 3 and 4, a class 3 emulating 3 and 4, and class 4 emulating all others, including class 3 and other class 4 rules. i.e., all GCA emulated all other complexity classes, except for class 1, which did not emulate class 4.